ABUSE PREVENTION TRAINING

 Video and Webinar Suggestions: Churches and schools may choose to use some internet multimedia options to partially fulfil their Act 126 training requirement, or to expand into areas intentionally not covered as extensively by KCEA’s presentation.
 (HINT: Our purpose is to provide training that could be used for either church or school staff, independent contractors, and/or volunteers).
 We do not focus exclusively on school or church application; we strive to include some of both and allow local leaders to expand on them based on your local ministry practices, policies, etc.

 Protecting Children from Sexual Abuse at Church – An excellent 38-minute video podcast on the topic from Dallas Theological Seminary.
 The content focuses primarily on churches, but it can be more broadly focused on ministries in general.
 The session discusses some of the legal and practical preparations ministries can take in advance, as well as cautions on ministry policy protective methods for individuals in ministries, particularly those deemed to be Mandatory Reporters.
-NEW 8/2021

 Child Abuse and Neglect – A training video with excellent content on abuse recognition.
 What are the practical signs of physical abuse? sexual abuse?
 Looking at evidence in context with other evidence is a critical but important factor of properly responding to potential abuse.
 In the end, a reasonable cause to suspect is the litmus test in Pennsylvania for reporting any and all abuse.

 Child Abuse in the Covid-19 Era – Presented by the American Academy of Pediatrics, this 16-minute video provides a timely update on abuse recognition and reporting trends in the Covid era.
 The session also gives some good recognition tips usable for leaders working remotely as they communicate with individuals using videoconferencing tools.
 Easily expandable for local ministries to discuss your policies and practices.
 Includes portions of an interview with an abuse victim.
-NEW 8/2021

 Child Abuse Prevention – Presented by staff at Penn State Children’s Hospital.
 A broader interview on overall abuse trends and importance of reporting through 2017.
 This 15-minute interview could be a helpful introduction to the topic in a pre-Covid environment.
-NEW 8/2021

 Preventing Child Abuse Types, Prevalence, Indicators and Impact – A 60-minute webinar produced in 2021.
 The webinar’s focus is almost exclusively focused on the recognizable signs of physical, sexual, and emotional abuse.
 The session also discusses some warning signs of child neglect, which is purported to be even more prevalent than child abuse.
 Be aware that some of the descriptions in the discussion are blunt.
-NEW 8/2021

 Though the state of Pennsylvania law relating to child abuse has become more stable over the last few years, this does not mean the issue is settled or won’t ever change again.
 As changes are made in policy, procedure, and law, updates will be provided to ministries.
 Watch for more timely announcements via email or the Sentinel newsletter.
-Video updates will be uploaded as we are able.

 As always, please feel free to contact the KCEA office if you have any questions regarding the training or the current state of the law surrounding Act 126.

-© KCEA, 2023
+© KCEA, 2024